maxvisser/rocketchat.github.io/_posts/2017/12/2017-12-18-how-classuite-built-their-product-with-rocket-chat.md

 ## Rocket.Chat's mobile SDKs

-Classuite are using Rocket.Chat's mobile SDKs, which allow app develoers to easily add real-time chat backed by a Rocket.Chat server to native Android and iOS apps, to create mobile apps with custom features for the classroom such as private workspaces, polls and richer resource sharing.
+Classuite are using Rocket.Chat's mobile SDKs, which allow app developers to easily add real-time chat backed by a Rocket.Chat server to native Android and iOS apps, to create mobile apps with custom features for the classroom such as private workspaces, polls and richer resource sharing.

 > _“Rocket.Chat made it possible for us to reach unforeseen development speed.
 We knew what we wanted to achieve with our product but we didn't want to reinvent the wheel, so relying on open-source software with a superb community has proven to be one of the best decision we have made yet.”_ - Joaquin Traverso